Welcome to Huckle Hill Farm

 — Claude Monet - Impressionist Painter (1840 - 1926)

 We accept cash or Venmo.
-Tax is included in the price of flowers.
 Thank you for visiting our farmstand and supporting local agriculture!

 Colorful Market Bouquets